gaulghost/PetroCoder/README.md

 <br>
 For Reference, one can also refer to the code and visualization by <a href="https://github.com/AndrzejTunkiel/USROP">Andrzej Tunkiel</a>.
 <hr>
 Task was to achieve the highest MAE on an open and closed dataset.
 Data for 7 oil wells were provided.
 I achieved an accuracy of 99.76% using MSE criteria and 0.0736 MAE using MAE criteria.
-MAE recieved on on open dataset on a random well was 7.85.
+MAE recieved on open dataset on a random well was 7.85 & on closed dataset recieved MAE 8.22.
+Received rank 2 on both open and closed dataset.
 <br>
 Final Notebook will be uploaded after ending of competition.
 <hr>